 AIR FRYER FRENCH FRIES

-> - 3-4 Tbsp coconut oil (or your choice oil)
+- 3-4 tbsp coconut oil (or vegetable oil)

-> - Place sliced potatoes into a large ziploc bag or a large bowl.
+- Place sliced potatoes into a large ziploc bag or a large bowl.

 - Add coconut oil (if the oil is not liquid, zap it in the microwave until it’s just melted) and toss.